Simon Rakoff

 Simon Rakoff (born August 30, 1960) is a Canadian comedian who began performing professionally in 1978.
 A veteran of the Canadian comedy scene, he has performed in every province and is widely regarded as one of the quickest and cleverest Canadian stand-up comedians.
 He has appeared on numerous Canadian television shows and festivals, including the Winnipeg Comedy Festival and Just for Laughs.
 He is also a frequent guest on CBC Radio on The Debaters and As It Happens.
 His comedy album Surrounded By Idiots was recorded and released in 2014.

-He is the brother of humorist David Rakoff.
+He is the brother of humorist David Rakoff and the son of Vivian Rakoff.